ember-learn/guides-source/guides/release/using-typescript/ember.md

 ## Components

-Glimmer Components are defined in one of three ways: with templates only, with a template and a backing class, or with only a backing class \(i.e. a `yield`-only component\).
+Glimmer Components are defined in one of three ways:

+- with templates only,
+- with a template and a backing class,
+- or with only a backing class (i.e. a [provider component][provider-component]).

+[provider-component]: ../../tutorial/part-2/provider-components/

 When using a backing class, you get a first-class experience using TypeScript!
 For type-checking Glimmer templates as well, see [Glint](https://typed-ember.gitbook.io/glint/).

 ### A simple component